MaximusXVIII/nerve-diary/README.md

 another thing worth noting, is that there will be spelling mistakes and alot of them at that. github has no spell check but i will try my best

+Also, i am trying to mitigate the chance of pain occuring, both for my shoulder or the nerve pain.
+For the shoulder and nerves, am consistently carrying bags on the opposite side of the shoulder, so that the validity of the pain is not questioned by an external factor like a heavy bag. also didnt want to potentilaly press on any nerves with my bag. whilst i cannot always live like this, to avoid any doubt, this felt the best route to take. am also taking painkillers or similar to mitigate the pain however a point will be reached when the pain will be guaged in a non pain managed way to see if still present. the biggest aggravater is the manual labor or houehold chores of work. hoovering for example is somethign i could have no issue with before but now cannot manage for too long due to the pain in my shoulders and nerve pain

 ###

 Pain score: